oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-51-inconsistent-epss-timestamp.md

 ### Inconsistent EPSS Timestamp

-For each vulnerability, it MUST be tested that each EPSS `timestamp` is earlier than or equal to the `date` of the newest item of the
+For each vulnerability, it SHALL be tested that each EPSS `timestamp` is earlier than or equal to the `date` of the newest item of the
 `revision_history` if the document status is `final` or `interim`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 The relevant path for this test is: